sourcegraph/handbook/content/engineering/search/iteration_log.md

     - The API supports search queries with a provided search context (`global` and `@username`).
 - **Work log:**
     - 2021-01-29: Added support for retrieving user-added repositories.
 Opened PRs implementing search with a search context and listing search contexts.
+    - 2021-02-05: Finished the backend part of the search contexts for Cloud.
+This includes context filter in the query language and listing search contexts on the API.
+I have also added support for the context filter on the frontend (with syntax highlighting for the context prefix).
+I am working on the context filter suggestions in a separate PR, which will be finished in the next iteration.

 ### Streaming search
 - **Owner(s):** Juliana, Keegan, Stefan